johnmichaelkuczynski/30ORIGINALITYMETER/replit.md

 ## Recent Changes

+### January 18, 2025
+- ✅ **THREE-PHASE EVALUATION PROTOCOL IMPLEMENTATION**: Complete system overhaul
+- ✅ **PHASE 1**: Send text + exact questions with proper clarifications
+  - "Answer these questions" (NOT "determine intelligence/cogency/etc.")
+  - Score N/100 means (100-N)/100 people outperform the author
+  - "You are NOT grading; you are answering questions"
+  - "Don't be risk-averse, diplomatic, or use academic norms"
+  - "This could be genius-level or moron-level work - give it the score it deserves"
+- ✅ **PHASE 2**: If scores < 95/100, automatic pushback
+  - "Your position is that X/100 people outperform - is that right?
+Are you sure?"
+  - Re-ask all questions "DE NOVO"
+- ✅ **PHASE 3**: Accept and return final results
+- ✅ **INTELLIGENCE EVALUATION**: 18 exact questions implemented
+- ✅ **ORIGINALITY EVALUATION**: 9 exact questions implemented
+- ✅ **COGENCY EVALUATION**: 12 exact questions implemented
+- ✅ **OVERALL QUALITY EVALUATION**: 14 exact questions implemented
+- ✅ **CRITICAL DISCOVERY**: LLMs give lazy initial responses but become thoughtful when challenged
+- ✅ **AUTOMATIC PUSHBACK**: System forces LLM to reconsider scores against true population percentiles
+- ✅ **NO ACADEMIC GRADING**: Explicit instructions to drop academic standards completely

 ### January 17, 2025
 - ✅ **CRITICAL PROTOCOL IMPLEMENTATION: Exact User Specification**
 - ✅ **INTELLIGENCE PROTOCOL**: Implemented exact 18 questions from NEW INTELLIGENCE PROTOCOL file